tpoisot/dotfiles/README.md

 ## Editor

-`vim` -- with a sane configuration.
+Yeah, it's `vim` -- with a sane configuration.
 It should be ready to go.
 The theme uses the colors from `xrdb` too, so it will adapt to your shell colorscheme.

+There are a few markdown (pandoc) related things.
+The most notable is auto-completion of references from the standard pandoc location (`~/.pandoc/default.json`).